A complete guide to OCR GCSE Maths

 Around 20% of marks at Higher and 15% at Foundation.
 Angles, polygons, area and volume, Pythagoras, basic trigonometry, transformations, and constructions.
 Higher tier adds circle theorems, vectors, and trigonometry of non-right-angled triangles.
 Always sketch a diagram if one is not provided.

-Paper 1 tip The non-calculator paper rewards strong mental arithmetic and clean written methods.
+Paper 2 tip The non-calculator paper rewards strong mental arithmetic and clean written methods.
 Drill times tables up to 12, fraction-decimal-percentage conversions, and long division until they are automatic.
-Surds and exact answers in terms of pi show up here most often.
+Surds and exact answers in terms of pi tend to show up here.

 Formula sheets and equipment

-Equipment for the day: Black pen, pencil, ruler, protractor, pair of compasses, eraser, and a scientific calculator for Papers 2 and 3.
-The Casio fx-83 and fx-85 are the standard choices.
+Equipment for the day: Black pen, pencil, ruler, protractor, pair of compasses, eraser, and a scientific calculator for Papers 1 and 3 (or Papers 4 and 6 at Higher).
+The Casio fx-83 and fx-85 are common choices.

 Grading and tier choice